discarbon/discarbon-generalized-smart-contract/docs/disCarbonSwapAndRetire.md

 function retireWithToken(address fromToken, uint256 carbonAmount) external nonpayable
 ```

-Takes user approved token, swaps to carbon token and forwards         the swapped tokens.
-Only takes as many tokens as needed.
+Takes user approved token, swaps to carbon token and retires         the swapped tokens.
+Forwards donations in carbon tokens Only         takes as many tokens as needed.